Put-in-Bay Bachelorette Party How-To

 Your best friend got engaged and asked you to be her maid of honor.
 Naturally, you're thrilled for her and you're excited to do it.
 But these emotions can quickly turn into panic when you realize that you have no organizational capabilities whatsoever and will be asked to coordinate the bridesmaids, tend to your friend, AND plan a bachelorette party!

 First, take a deep, cleansing breath.
 Better?
 Now, while we may not be able to help with your other duties, we can help you plan an outstanding Put-in-Bay bachelorette party for the bride-to-be and your other girlfriends without adding to the levels of stress in anyone's life.
-From setting the date to booking your rooms or finding a rental home to putting the scrapbook together, we've got loads of ideas that we're more than happy to share!
+From setting the date to booking your rooms or finding a group rental home to putting the scrapbook together, we've got loads of ideas that we're more than happy to share!

 Of course, being what Put-in-Bay is and knowing past bachelorette groups who have visited, our more specific party suggestions can tend towards the naughtier side.
 If you know for a fact that certain people would be completely offended by something a little racy, or if the bride's relatives are going to attend for a short while and are expecting tea and gift opening, then you'll either want to keep things on the polite side or plan for the real fun to begin after they leave.
 In other words, make sure you know your crowd and plan accordingly.